 Currently, DCC offers associates and bachelors degrees with a variety of majors and minors to choose from.
 DCC's curriculum combines a Bible curriculum with professional studies and general education courses taught from a Christian worldview.
-The College provides instruction in varying formats: (1) Traditional day and evening classes; (2) The Quest accelerated format in the evening, which began in 1995; (3) Online; providing distance students the opportunity to earn a degree via the Internet; and (4) FLEXCampus[®], which in 2013 became the primary format for non-traditional (adult) students, offering the flexibility of participating in the classroom, participating live via web conference, or watching the recorded class session the next day and completing the class online.
-Since 2013, FLEXCampus[®] has progressively replaced Quest and online.
+The College provides instruction in varying formats: (1) Traditional day and evening classes; (2) The Quest accelerated format in the evening, which began in 1995; (3) Online; providing distance students the opportunity to earn a degree via the Internet; and (4) FLEXCampus®, which in 2013 became the primary format for non-traditional (adult) students, offering the flexibility of participating in the classroom, participating live via web conference, or watching the recorded class session the next day and completing the class online.
+Since 2013, FLEXCampus® has progressively replaced Quest and online.

 In 2003, the State of Texas authorized DCC to offer alternative teacher certification.
 Alternative Certification Curriculum to Ensure Student Success (ACCESS) allowed students with a bachelor degree the opportunity to earn public school teacher certification by attending an eightweek block of instructional courses, followed by supervised teaching in the public school system for a year.
-ACCESS evolved into the current Alternative Certification Program (ACP) offered online and paved the way for DCC's current authorization to offer students the opportunity to earn Texas public school teacher certification and Bible was approved by the Texas Education Agency to offer Texas State Teaching Certification to students who pass state requirements.
+ACCESS evolved into the current Alternative Certification Program (ACP) offered online and paved the way for DCC's current authorization to offer students the opportunity to earn Texas public school teacher certification while earning the bachelor's degree as of 2015.
+The Bachelor of Science in Education and Bible was approved by the Texas Education Agency to offer Texas State Teaching Certification to students who pass state requirements.
 The degree is also designed to uniquely meet the requirements for state certification as well as certification with the Association of Christian Schools International (ACSI).